 In the Spring of 2020 our book on Responsible Research for Better Business.
 Creating Useful and Credible Knowledge for Business and Society was published by Palgrave-Macmillan in London.

 The book addresses the complex challenges of conducting responsible research in the business and management professions.
-It includes contributions related to, and reflecting on, the vision of the Responsible Research in Business and Management (RRBM) network, which proposes that business can help provide a better world if it is informed by responsible research.
+It includes contributions related to, and reflecting on, the vision of the Responsible Research in Business and Management (RRBM) network, which proposes that business can help to create a better world if it is informed by responsible research.
 The responsible research agenda requires new methods of scholarly assessment that include criteria for measuring impact, systemic solutions and practitioner relevance.
-Theories greatly influence business and management practices, and as the late Sumantra Ghoshal warned, bad management theories are destroying good management practices.
-The authors of our book believe that good management theories can help to create new and better business practices.
+Theories greatly influence business and management practices, and as the London Business School professor, the late Sumantra Ghoshal warned, “bad management theories are destroying good management practices”.
+The authors of our book believe that good management theories can help to generate new and better business practices.

-Together with Clair Brown (UC Berkeley) I initiated a book series called Studies in Buddhist Economics, Management, and Policy at Palgrave.
+Together with Clair Brown (University of California, Berkeley) I initiated a book series called Studies in Buddhist Economics, Management, and Policy at Palgrave.

 In 2020 we published two books.
 One is “Introduction to Buddhist Economics – The Relevance of Buddhist Values in Contemporary Economy and Society” by Ernest C. H. Ng (University if Hong Kong).
-The other is “The Value Orientations of Buddhist and Christian Entrepreneurs – A Comparative Perspective on Spirituality and Business Ethics” by my former PhD student Gabor Kovacs (Corvinus University of Budapest).
+The other is “The Value Orientations of Buddhist and Christian Entrepreneurs – A Comparative Perspective on Spirituality and Business Ethics” by Gabor Kovacs (Corvinus University of Budapest).

 Due to the Covid pandemic the Business Ethics Center developed and taught a variety of online courses for the Corvinus University of Budapest in 2020.
-These courses are related to sustainable value creation, happiness and wellbeing, and new business models and executed in collaboration with high profile international faculty including Paul Shrivastava (Pennsylvania State University), Sybille Persson (INC Business School, Nancy), Miikka J. Lehtonen (Dubai Institute of Design and Innovation), Mike Thompson (University of Victoria, British Columbia), Eleanor O’Higgins (University College Dublin), Ove Jacobsen (University of Nord, Bodo), Stuart Walker (Lancaster University), Carry Krosinsky (Sustainable Finance Institute, New York and Yale University), Clair Brown (University of California at Berkeley), Dominique Steiler (Grenoble School of Management), and Knut Ims (NHH Norwegian School of Economics, Bergen).
-Students were required to develop their own sustainability projects related to specific topics of the courses.
+These courses are related to sustainable value creation, happiness and wellbeing, and new business models and executed in collaboration with high profile international faculty including Paul Shrivastava (Pennsylvania State University), Sybille Persson (INC Business School, Nancy), Miikka J. Lehtonen (Dubai Institute of Design and Innovation), Mike Thompson (University of Victoria, British Columbia), Eleanor O’Higgins (University College Dublin), Ove Jacobsen (University of Nord, Bodo), Stuart Walker (Lancaster University), Carry Krosinsky (Yale University), Clair Brown (University of California at Berkeley), Dominique Steiler (Grenoble School of Management), and Knut Ims (NHH Norwegian School of Economics, Bergen).

 In June 22- 26, 2020 I was teaching on online course on “Spirituality, Sustainability and Leadership” together with V. Adinarayanan and Smrithi Rekha Adinarayanan.
 The course was organized by the Anaadi Foundation (Chennai, Tamil Nadu, India).
-It introduced the models of leadership, ecology and lifestyle based on spiritual and sustainable principles.
 Topics included Indian Spiritual Thought and Approach to Spirituality, Integral Ecology, Responsible Leadership, Yoga for Sustainability and Business, and Handling Crisis Situations and Creating Sustainable Futures.
 Over 100 persons participated in the course from India and Europe.

 Humanities for Business (2021)